 I have a few tips for those of you who are keen to keep your knees happy, based on common issues I see amongst my patients that lead to knee injury or pain:

 1) Foam roller - you knew I was going to say it so I'll get it over and done with.
 Learn to love this painful sucker, its a bit of a lifesaver!
-For the purpose of looking after those knees, I'm talking specifically about the quads and the butt.. and don't forget to work along the inside, front and the outside of the front thigh where the quad meets the ITB.
+For the purpose of looking after those knees, I'm talking specifically about the quads and the glutes.. and don't forget to work along the inside, front and the outside of the front thigh where the quad meets the ITB.

 2) Keep the glutes strong (I'm like a broken record player) - don't just think lunges, squats and deadlift have it covered, I'm talking about glute strength for keeping your hips stable.
 Single leg glute bridges, step ups, sidelying hip abduction, single leg deadlifts and single leg squats are some great ones!
 Make sure you're paying attention to your form, quality over quantity!